cheminfo/eln-docs/docs/30_structural_analysis/mass/70_deconvolution/README.md

 # Mass spectra deconvolution

-This tool allows to determine the exact composition based on a mass spectrum even if there are overlaps.
+A mass spectrum is often complex and difficult to interpret, particularly when it contains multiple overlapping peaks or when there are uncertainties in the mass calibration.
+Mass spectra deconvolution is a computational technique that aims to extract meaningful information from a mass spectrum by separating the overlapping peaks and identifying the underlying species that give rise to the observed peaks.
+This can be achieved by comparing the observed mass spectrum to theoretical models of the expected isotopic distributions of the species in the sample.
+The tool takes as input a mass spectrum and generates all the theoretical isotopic distributions of all entities to look for.
+It then aligns the theoretical isotopic distribution to the centroids.

 The workflow is the following:

-- make a peak picking (centroids) of the mass spectrum
+- Make a peak picking (centroids) of the mass spectrum
-- generate all the theoretical isotopic distribution of all entities to look for
+- Generate all the theoretical isotopic distribution of all entities to look for
-- align the theoretical isotopic distribution to the centroids
+- Align the theoretical isotopic distribution to the centroids
-- calculate a non-negative matrix factorization
+- Calculate a non-negative matrix factorization
-- create a report
+- Create a report

 ## Peak picking